 What kind of information do customers at this stage need?

-- Content that confirms that the need they’ve perceived is valid and should be remedied (for example, blog posts that appeal to the visitor’s frustrations with emotional descriptions of the problem and how the product solves it—“Why X is a Problem and What You Should Do About It”)
+- Content that confirms that the need they’ve perceived is valid and should be remedied.
+For example, blog posts that appeal to the visitor’s frustrations with emotional descriptions of the problem and how the product solves it—“Why X Is a Problem and What You Should Do about It”.

 - Content that describes the attributes of the product to encourage viewers to include in their future evaluation of alternatives (for example, blog posts with titles like “Getting to Know Product X”)

 - What differentiates Molly’s product from her competitors’ products?
 Instead of relying on external sites, Molly could create a product comparison chart showing how her product is different from others.

 - Have other buyers been successful with Molly’s product?
 Case studies of past customer successes can be extremely helpful in terms of moving customers from the evaluation stage to the purchase decision.

 - Why should they purchase from Molly?
 To meet this need, Molly could publish a white paper based on primary research she’s conducted that establishes herself as an industry authority (or, better yet, she might place this behind an opt-in form that causes visitors to take the psychologically compelling step of engaging further with her brand).